DiamondKen/CS100-RShell/README.md

 5. RAnd: A simple class that execute AND command.
 6. ROr: A simple class that execute OR command.
 7. RSeparator: A class that Separate the command from left and right.
+8. RParse: A class that parse the user input command to decide which command need to execute.
 ## Prototypes

 We tried to create a prototype using `fork()`, `waitpid()`, `execvp()` and tried using google test to test the prototype.
 We created a helloworld program for the prototype to work with.
 After initiate the prototype program, the google test return failed but with interesting results (Below is the what was shown).
 We received some explanation about our ExecTest function.
 Since we can't compare a pointer to a string (the compiler won't allow us to do so), we can't really make the googletest passed.
 In addition, We added main function into the ExecTest, and it is working as intended(which execute our helloworld).
 We also added a statement right after our `waitpid()` to further prove it showed that we are waiting for our child process to execute, then we execute our parent process.